 SIRA is performed every year by the various Aegon Group entities.
-Compliance participated in this exercise once more in 2023 on behalf of AIM B.V with the intention of identifying and managing integrity risks.
+Compliance took part in this exercise once more in 2023 on behalf of AIM B.V with the intention of identifying and managing integrity risks.
 In the 1st phase, the focus was on gaining insight into the exposure of AIM B.V. to such risks through its strategy, customers, culture, business partners and products.
-In the 2nd phase, the integrity risk was assessed and valued.
-This has resulted in the valuation of integrity risks without the existence of control measures (inherent risk) and with the existence of control measures as they work in practice (residual risk).
+In the 2nd phase, the integrity risk was assessed and valued This has resulted in the valuation of integrity risks without the existence of control measures (inherent risk) and with the existence of control measures as they work in practice (residual risk).

-One integrity risk that Compliance assumes with relation to AIM B.V. is fraud risk which has been assessed and valued within the SIRA 2023.
+One integrity risk that Compliance assumes with relation to AIM B.V. has been assessed and valued in the SIRA 2023 and is the fraud risk.
 This was done on the basis of various scenarios such as: